grafana/tutorials/content/tutorials/grafana-fundamentals-cloud.md

    sum(rate(tns_request_duration_seconds_count[5m])) by(route)
    ```

-1. Go back to the [sample application](https://grafana.news) and generate some traffic by adding new links, voting, or just refresh the browser.
+1. Go back to the [sample application](https://grafana.news) and generate some traffic by adding new links, voting, or by refreshing the browser.

 1. In the upper right corner, click the _time picker_, and select **Last 5 minutes**.
 By zooming in on the last few minutes, it's easier to see when you receive new data.